cykj40/Social-Network-API/README.md

   ## Installation

-  1.Download the files from my github repo Social Media API
+ 1.)
+Download the files from my github repo Social Media API

-  2. Download MongoDB if you don't already have it.
+ 2.)
+Download MongoDB if you don't already have it.

-  3. run the following set of commands in your cli
+ 3.) run the following set of commands in your cli

   ```md
   * npm init -y
   * npm install (express,mongoose,moment)
   ```

-  4.Start the server
+  4.)
+Start the server
   ```md
   * npm start
   ```